 - Attend centrally approved professional development on evidence based reading instruction and interventions;

 - Provide individual and/or small group reading instruction, interventions and progress monitoring for special education students and at risk general education students for the balance of their programs

 Schools with IEP teachers

-The Centrally Funded IEP/Intervention Teacher Guidance addresses a number of issues related to the IEP teacher position.
+The Centrally Funded IEP/Intervention Teacher Guidance addresses a number of other important issues related to the IEP teacher position.
 Included in this document is information regarding the purpose of the IEP teacher position, roles and responsibilities of the IEP teacher, identification of IEP teachers in the school budget, IEP teacher rating, involvement in IEP meetings, postings/seniority, training and professional development and additional assistance and resources.
 Examples of IEP teacher schedules are also provided.